-Avoid: Midcalf-length dresses, particularly if you have short legs or muscular calves, because this cut accentuates the widest part of the leg.
-It’s also a good idea to steer clear of styles that are short and exposed up top.
+Avoid: Styles that are short and exposed up top.
 “A high neckline or long sleeves are a tasteful, modern foil to bare legs,” says Paul Petzy, a New York City–based stylist.

-Look for: Rear-view design elements—such as a slit (as with the dress pictured here); a low, draped cut; or a bow (like on the sheath on the next slide)—that bring attention to the back.
+Look for: Rear-view design elements—such as a slit, a low cut, or a bow—that bring attention to the back.
 “Racerback and halter styles also help create an unforgettable exit,” says Albanese.

 Avoid: Dresses that dip too far below the middle of your back.
 “Just a hint of skin is sexy enough,” says Petzy.